top of page

 Easily Integrated

-No specialist tanks are required (can use existing fuel tanks) so low-cost of conversion and liquid fuel storage onboard.
+No specialist tanks are required, allowing for low conversion costs and liquid fuel storage onboard.

 Economical

-Offers a low-cost source of hydrogen with e1 Marine technology.
+Offers a low-cost source of hydrogen using e1 Marine technology.

-The final step is hydrogen purification using e1 Marine’s proprietary membrane purifier, the heart of the system, and a process that separates the hydrogen from the syngas.
+The final step is hydrogen purification using e1 Marine’s proprietary membrane purifier, the heart of the system, and a process that separates the hydrogen from the other particles in the syngas.
 The membrane-based purification module is at the core of e1 Marine’s protected intellectual property and represents a significant advancement in scalable, reliable, and affordable hydrogen purification.

-The fuel-grade hydrogen output meets all relevant ISO standards, and it’s ideal for use with fuel cells to generate electricity or to supplement the standard fuel of a conventional engine.
+The fuel-grade hydrogen output meets all relevant ISO standards, making it ideal for use with fuel cells to generate electricity.

 The small amount of remaining hydrogen-depleted gas from the purifier is directed back to the reactor and combusted to generate the heat for the steam reforming reaction.
 No additional or supplementary fuel is required to generate heat for the reaction.
 Exhaust from the raffinate combustion is sent to the atmosphere, and the only new emissions produced by the hydrogen generator are carbon dioxide and water vapor.